 It was found that the vast majority of extreme social challenges have their cause or effect in homelessness itself or the fear of becoming homeless.

 The causes: Think how losing a job, a business, a farm or income causes unemployment which causes poverty and domestic stress leading to homelessness.
-The same for severe illness like cancer, or a serious accident, or mental health issues, all of which cause loss of income leading to poverty.
+The same for severe illnesses like cancer, a severe accident, or mental health issues, all of which cause loss of income leading to poverty.
 Domestic violence often causes single-parent families to flee and become homeless.
 In summary, most extreme social conditions like unemployment, poverty, sickness, mental health, domestic violence, substance abuse, victims of floods, droughts and fires and many others often cause homelessness.

-The effects: Once individuals have lost confidence in themselves, families, friends, and in government they end up sleeping rough on the streets, in public buildings or in cars.
+The effects: Once individuals have lost confidence in themselves, families, friends, and in government, they end up sleeping rough on the streets, in public buildings or in cars.
 The effects of these harsh conditions and the breakdown of the family unit lead to extreme humiliation and loss of self-belief, alcohol and substance abuse, violence, starvation, child abuse, sex slaves and trafficking, violent crime, self-harm and sometimes ultimately suicide.

 It is evident that the causes and effects of homelessness are central to our social challenge, the common denominator of our extreme social problems that we must solve.
 This problem has existed since the beginning of humankind and has never been solved.

 Then homelessness quickly becomes a reality.
 It is this gripping fear of homelessness and loss of self-belief that often causes a deep depression, domestic violence and substance abuse.
-Hundreds of millions of people are caught up in this cycle and suffering in silence at any given point in time.
-Some are fortunate to receive help to bounce back but many do not.
-We were told by the Salvation Army that tens of thousands of Australian men are destitute living in their cars and cannot provide for their families.
+Hundreds of millions of people are caught up in this cycle, Suffering in silence at any given point in time.
+Some are fortunate to receive help to bounce back, but many do not.
+We were told by the Salvation Army that tens of thousands of Australian men are destitute.
+Living in their cars and cannot provide for their families.

 The recent death of a nine-month-old Gold Coast baby who was living homeless with her parents on a famous beach is a case in point.
 Nearby residents complained to the local council of the baby’s crying every morning and still, nothing was done to help the vulnerable and destitute family.

-The most important outcome is to establish “House of Change” temporary home facilities and services in the community so that everybody knows there is a caring place of refuge where you receive sincere help to change your circumstances, keep your family unit together, and get back on track.
-Only then nobody needs to endure that killer fear of homelessness.
+The most important outcome is to establish “House of Change” temporary home facilities and services in the community so that everybody knows there is a caring place of refuge where you receive real help to change your circumstances, keep your family unit together, and get back on track.
+Only then does nobody needs to endure that killer fear of homelessness.

 Written by Tony Wiese